Facts About Himalayan Balsam Plants and Still Creek in Burnaby

 The Fruits or Seed Pods

-The first word in the scientific names of Touch-Me-Nots - Impatiens - is Latin for "impatient".
+The first word or genus in the scientific name of touch-me-nots—Impatiens—is Latin for "impatient".
 The name is said to be derived from the plant's habit of releasing its seeds at the slightest touch.
 It's fun to touch a ripe pod and watch the mini-explosion.
-It might not be a good idea to deliberately release the seeds of invasive Himalayan balsam, however, although the pods will probably open from natural causes on their own.
+It might not be a good idea to deliberately release the seeds of invasive Himalayan balsam, however, even though the pods will probably open from natural causes on their own.
+The second word or species in the scientific name of the Himalayan balsam plant refers to the short, glandular structures at the base of some of the petioles, or leaf stems.

 Himalayan Balsam Releasing Seeds

 Estimates for the total number of seeds released by a Himalayan balsam plant in a season range from 800 to 2,500.
-Whatever the true number, that's a lot of seeds.
+That's a lot of seeds.

 Why May Himalayan Balsam Be a Problem?